nathanmiller9/Scrapple/README.md

 ## Requirements

-- Create a web app that lets users leave comments on the latest news using Cheerio to scrape for articles and Mongoose to handle articles and user comments.
+- Created a web application that lets users leave comments on the latest news using Cheerio to scrape for articles and Mongoose to handle articles and user comments.

 ## Technologies Used
 - Dependencies: